 (Editor's Note: This week, we begin a new three-part series on local, longtime businesses that have carved their own niche in the downtown area.
 Look for the second feature story in the March 21 issue.)

-This week's business to be featured in the Leader's community-centric "A Business Minute" is Sue and Rhonda Wall design, owned by artists Sue Oler and Rhonda Darling McDonald.
+This week's business to be featured in the Leader's newest community-centric "A Business Minute" is chiropractor Dr. John T. Brennan.
 Get to know what makes Oakdale businesses special.

-The first business to be featured in The Leader's newest community-centric "A Business Minute" is Tags Consignment.
-Get to know what makes Oakdale business special.
+This week's business to be featured in the Leader's newest community-centric "A Business Minute" is I Love Paris, which is owned by Eleanor Colombo and Jill Haney.
+Get to know what makes Oakdale businesses special.

 Grocery Outlet recently presented Oakdale's Community Sharing with a check for $1149 and a food donation valued at $700.
 The donations came as a result of the food chain's annual Independence from Hunger program which is hosted every July.
 This is the second year the local grocer partnered with Community Sharing as a recipient of the program.